 When you are looking for the best time to visit Cape Town, winter aka June – August usually doesn’t occur to travelers.
 But if you want to explore South Africa on a budget and without the crowds and too much heat, you shouldn’t rule the winter months out.
 In fact, Cape Town winter is a well-kept secret worth investigating for its own merit.

-You, however, don’t have to.
-In fact, you shouldn’t because Cape Town winter is a well kept secret worth exploring.
+Why?
+So glad you asked!
 Here are 10 good reasons why winter is the new summer and some great things to do in Cape Town in winter.

 I’d want to have my last meal in Cape Town.
 The food scene is incredible and you will have a hard time finding a bad meal (or wine) even for little money.
 The cuisine is so varied that carnivores and vegans, daring eaters and home cooks, fast food fans and gourmets will be equally spoilt for choice here.
 One of my favorite things to do in Cape Town winter is to eat everything.

 Winter is the perfect time to try everything because most restaurants offer incredible winter specials in Cape Town.
 While they are actually meant to attract locals during the slower business months, nobody will hold it against you to take advantage of them too.
-Not only will you eat like a queen, you will also be able to get into some usually hard to get into places.
-A few best-of deals and personal favorites worth standing in line for if you had to:
+Not only will you eat like a queen, but you will also be able to get into some usually hard to get into places.
+Some great restaurants which offer winter specials in Cape Town and personal favorites worth standing in line for if you had to:

-While this may seem an odd reason for some, for others, increased shark sightings is an excellent reason to come during the winter months.
+While this may seem an odd reason for some, for others like myself, increased shark sightings is an excellent reason to come to South Africa during the winter months.
 Between May and September,

 9. Fifty Shades of Green